Health and Welfare Canada

 The Department of National Health and Welfare (NHW), commonly known as Health and Welfare Canada, was a Canadian federal department established in 1944.

 Its advisory body on welfare was the National Council of Welfare.
 In June 1993, Prime Minister Kim Campbell split the department into two separate entities: Health Canada and Human Resources and Labour Canada (later Human Resources Development Canada).

 History

 Canada's original Department of Health was created in 1919.
 It would merge with the Department of Soldiers' Civil Re-establishment in 1928 to form the Department of Pensions and National Health.
 Soon after, the Department of National Health and Welfare would be established in 1944.

+Following the 1992 federal budget the department was tasked with administering the newly created Child Tax Benefit and of the Children's Special Allowances programs.

 In June 1993, Prime Minister Kim Campbell split the department into two separate entities: the portfolio related to health would form Health Canada, while social-development and income-security programs (i.e., the 'welfare' side) would form Human Resources and Labour Canada—which also combined Labour Canada, the employment programs of Employment and Immigration Canada, and the social-development and education programs from the Secretary of State.
 Within a few months, a new government was elected, after which Human Resources and Labour became known as Human Resources Development Canada.

+In June 1996, a few weeks before the abolition of the department, the Food Inspection Activities under the Food and Drugs Act were transferred to Agriculture and Agri-Food Canada.
+(Note: The following year all the activities related to the safeguarding of food, plants, and animals would be transferred to the newly created Canadian Food Inspection Agency.)

+Mandate, structure and programs

+The department was tasked with the administration of laws and programs relating to the promotion of health, social security and welfare in Canada.
+It was notably in charge of administering the Canada Assistance Plan and the Established Programs Financing (Note: Excepted the Post-Secondary Education portion administrated by the Secretary of State.) transfer programs to the provinces.

+As of 31 March 1967 the department oversaw a wide variety of programs and activities, structured around multiple branches: